REFEDS/eduperson/eduperson-202001.md

     introductory note, corresponding edits in the eduPersonTargetedID section.

 -   6\.
-Recommendation on the \"sn\" attribute amended to suggest including the whole surname as well as the components in cases of hyphenated surnames.
+Recommendation on the "sn" attribute amended to suggest including the whole surname as well as the components in cases of hyphenated surnames.